scrumadventures-csd/ACSD20241118/README.md

-# ACSD20220705
+# ACSD20241118
-Repository for the A-CSD course in July 2022
+Repository for the A-CSD course in November 2024